 Soil is the foundation for all sustainable farming systems and we do our best to farm in a way that regenerates soil health.
 Fir Farm has a range of soils, from Cotswold brash on the higher ground to heavy clays down by the River Dikler.

-Grassland and grazing livestock have a critical role when it comes to building soil organic matter and sequestering carbon.
-Our pastures are a mixture of permanent grassland and multispecies grass leys.
-Grassland is crucial for sequestering carbon from the atmosphere which helps to mitigate climate change.
+Grassland and grazing livestock play a critical role when it comes to building soil organic matter and sequestering carbon from the atmosphere, which helps to mitigate climate change.

 of our food